 11 The Lord gave the word.
 The company of those who published it was great.

 12 Kings of armies fled apace.
-And she who tarried at home divided the spoil.
+And she who waited at home divided the plunder.

 13 Though you have lain among the pots, yet you shall be as the wings of a dove covered with silver and her feathers with yellow gold.